bfeitknecht/vault/sem3/DMath/VRL/notes/lectures/DMath-v-w09.md

 element $a\neq0$ is zero divisor if $\exists b\neq0:ab=0$

 - polynomial is irreducible if it has no root (zero point in image)
+- every polynomial is EITHER irreducible OR can be written as sum of product between divisor and quotient, plus remainder